pforret/jekyll.forret.com/_posts/2008/2008-10-31-five-tips-for-taking-tango-pictures-in-dark-environments.md

   <em>This post is old! &#8211; check out the more recent version: <a href="https://blog.forret.com/2019/11/22/ten-tips-to-take-better-low-light-photos-lessons-from-tango-paparazzo/">10 tips to take better photos in low light</a>!</em>
 </p>

 I have been taking tango pictures intensively for more than 2 years now.
-Most of that time I&#8217;ve been using a Canon 350D with a number of lenses.
-What&#8217;s special about tango pictures?
+Most of that time I've been using a Canon 350D with a number of lenses.
+What's special about tango pictures?
 Most importantly, the tango events are in the evening/night with minimal lighting.
-I avoid using a flash, since it&#8217;s unpleasant for the dancers and because the pictures have very sharp and ugly lighting.
-Another thing is that I don&#8217;t use a tripod.
-I can&#8217;t tell the dancers where to move or to stand still, so I go with the flow.
+I avoid using a flash, since it's unpleasant for the dancers and because the pictures have very sharp and ugly lighting.
+Another thing is that I don't use a tripod.
+I can't tell the dancers where to move or to stand still, so I go with the flow.
 The fact that they move also means I need a shutter speed of 1/15s at the slowest; 1/20s is better and 1/40s is comfortable.

 All these tips come down to the same: get the fastest shutter times possible while keeping the picture quality acceptable.

 **#1: take the highest ISO your camera can afford**
 [<img  class="alignright" style="float: right;" src="http://farm1.static.flickr.com/217/508410481_7a525d30e4_m.jpg" alt="50mm - f/1.8 - ISO800" width="160" height="240" />](http://www.flickr.com/photos/pforret/508410481/ "Nederland 106 by PeterForret, on Flickr")
-If you can use sensitivity ISO 800 instead of ISO 100, you&#8217;ll win 3 stops.
+If you can use sensitivity ISO 800 instead of ISO 100, you'll win 3 stops.
 This is the difference between a picture at 1/40 sec (sharp) and 1/5 sec (blurry), certainly with moving targets (and tango dancers do move).
 Of course there is a trade-off: you loose [color detail](http://www.dpreview.com/learn/?/Glossary/Digital_Imaging/Sensitivity_01.htm).

-This is the main reason why you&#8217;ll need a camera with a decent sensor, or in other words, an dSLR instead of a regular point-and-shoot camera.
+This is the main reason why you'll need a camera with a decent sensor, or in other words, an dSLR instead of a regular point-and-shoot camera.
 Even my Canon EOS 350D gets colour defects at ISO800.
-When they&#8217;re too bad, I tend to convert the pictures to black-and-white or somewhere halfway (by decreasing the saturation).
+When they're too bad, I tend to convert the pictures to black-and-white or somewhere halfway (by decreasing the saturation).

-The camera I&#8217;m drooling over now, the Canon 5D Mk II, can take decent pictures at ISO 3200.
-That&#8217;s another 2 stops faster.
+The camera I'm drooling over now, the Canon 5D Mk II, can take decent pictures at ISO 3200.
+That's another 2 stops faster.

 (REMARK: _This is a blog post from 2008.
 Ten years later, some of the better dSLR and system cameras are capable of using ISO 6400 or 12800 without problem_)